PmR76/crown-creatives-v2/about/index.md

        ============================ -->
   <section class="about-intro">
     <p>
-      Crown Creatives is a space shaped by imagination, symbolism, and the quiet resilience behind every creative journey.
+      Crown Creatives is shaped by imagination, symbolism, and the quiet resilience behind every creative journey.
 It’s a home for storytelling, design, and the kind of artistry that transforms lived experience into something meaningful.
     </p>
   </section>

   <!-- ============================
-       MY STORY PHOTO
+       MY STORY PHOTO (MEDIUM)
        ============================ -->
   <section class="about-visual">
     <img src="{{ '/assets/images/about/my-story-photoV5.png' | relative_url }}"